Archive

 About

-From 2021–24, we built a coalition of community organizations, designers, city leaders, and residents to form a collective vision for the alley.
-More than 400+ conversations with residents and project partners informed the site plan and design.
-Our community partners and Rensselaer School of Architecture are also creating a long-term stewardship and maintenance plan, outlining the city and community’s continued collaboration in service of the alley.
+In response, we built a coalition of community organizations, designers, city leaders, and residents to form a collective vision for the alley.
+Before putting pencil to paper, project partners held dozens of conversations with community groups and 400+ residents.
+In these discussions, West Hill community members compared themselves to a beehive, helping and supporting each other in the neighborhood.
+This formed the basis of design plans featuring community artwork, words of aspiration, and places to play and reflect.
+Plans were shared in multiple community engagement sessions, where residents further shaped the design.
+Our partners also created a long-term stewardship and maintenance plan, outlining the city and community’s continued collaboration in service of the alley.

-Albany Hive (formerly Lucid Project: Albany) is a collaboration between 518 SNUG, Albany & Troy Lions Club, Albany Victory Gardens, Bridge Tha Gap, the City of Albany, Grateful Villages, Rensselaer School of Architecture, Stantec, The Urban Conga, and Van Alen Institute.
+Albany Hive is a collaboration between 518 SNUG, Albany & Troy Lions Club, Albany Victory Gardens, Bridge Tha Gap, the City of Albany, Grateful Villages, Rensselaer School of Architecture, Stantec, The Urban Conga, and Van Alen Institute.

 Our Partners